 Here’s an easy checklist to make sure you’re covering all your bases when it comes to running a successful golf tournament.

-Silent auctions involve several components (larger events that the auction is part of, item procurement, bidding processes), so be sure to keep your marketing goals organized.
+Silent auctions involve several components — working with larger events that the auction is part of, item procurement, bidding processes.
+So be sure to keep your marketing goals organized.

 In order to promote your auction, consider the following:

-- Multi-channel marketing.
+- Multichannel marketing.
 Use direct mail, email, social media, and other channels to contact donors.
 Don't put all your eggs in just one basket.

 - Optimize your fundraising website.
 Your website should be the place you’re sending your email recipients, social media followers, ticket purchasers, and online supporters.
 Include a link to your event registration page in each form of outreach to make it easy for people to buy tickets.